nanacnote/appointment_booking_system/README.md

 # Covid 19 Appointment Booking System

-This is a Express.JS App configured and setup up with Pug templating engine.
+This is an Express.JS App configured and setup up with Pug templating engine.

 - Linting with [ESLint](https://eslint.org/)
 - Formatting with [Prettier](https://prettier.io/)